tcalmant/jpype/README.rst

 *********

 * Mac OS X 10.8.4, with Oracle JDK 1.6.0 and 1.7.0
-* Ubuntu 12.04, with OpenJDK 6 and 7
+* Ubuntu 12.04, 64 bits, with OpenJDK 6 and 7
-* Fedora 18 and 19, with OpenJDK 6 and 7
+* Fedora 18 and 19, 64 bits, with OpenJDK 6 and 7
+* Windows 7, 32 bits, with Oracle JDK 7